-They might have difficulty understanding nonverbal communication.
+They might have difficulty comprehending nonverbal communication.
 They may not be able to read, understand, or respond to your frown or smile.

-They find it hard to handle one idea or thought at an instance.
-They keep conversations simple and focused.
+They find it hard to handle more than one idea or thought at a time.
+They are better when you keep conversations simple and focused.

 They don’t understand the nuances of language and take things literally.
 They may not get what you mean by a figure of speech.
 So, you’ll want to be careful to say exactly what you mean.

-If they do have language skills, they often want to talk about what interests them at that time.
+If they do have language skills, they often want to talk only about what interests them at that time, and at length.

 2. Plan a Pre-Babysitting Visit

 It is essential to observe how parents interact with the child.
-Request to visit the family before the set babysitting day so that you can familiarize yourself with the child’s home environment and interactions with family.
+Request to visit the family before the scheduled babysitting day so that you can familiarize yourself with the child’s home environment and interactions with family.

 You can take this opportunity to ask any questions with regards to the care you should give.
-In case you have some games planned out for the babysitting day, discuss them with the parents, and see if they might have the relevant toys and tools you will need.
+If you have some games planned out for the babysitting day, discuss them with the parents, and see if they might have the relevant toys and tools you will need.

 3. Learn the Child’s Specific Requirements

-Request the parents to write them down so that you can remember and stick to the rules.
+Request that the parents write them down so that you can remember and stick to the rules.
 Some kids might get upset if their routine is interrupted.

 Many kids with ASD don’t eat a variety of foods.
 They often have difficulty with different textures and colors of food.
 Take time to understand the child’s diet and follow it.

-What is the best way to interact with the child?
+What is the best way to interact with their child?